Tangled Paths: A Random Graph Model from Mallows Permutations: Introduction

-Random graphs have been the subject of intense study since their introduction in the late 1940's and are the topic of several books \cite{Bollobas,FriezeKaronski,JaLuRu}.
-A random graph arising from the Mallows distribution is studied in \cite{BM}.
-In this model each edge corresponds to an inversion in the permutation and so it is very different to the tangled paths model.
-To our knowledge the model in \cite{BM} and the tangled path introduced here are the only random graph models driven by a Mallows permutation.
-However, several works have studied relations between random graph models and uniform permutations.
-In particular in \cite{KW} it is proven that the union of two uniformly permuted cycles is contiguous to a random $4$-regular graph.
+Random graphs have been heavily studied since their introduction in the late 1950s \cite{FriezeKaronski}.
+A random graph arising from the Mallows distribution is introduced in \cite{BM}.
+In this model each edge corresponds to an inversion in the permutation, so it is different to our model.
+To our knowledge the model in \cite{BM} and the tangled path introduced here are the only random graph models based on Mallows permutation.
+However, some works have studied relations between random graph models and uniform permutations.
+In particular, in \cite{KW} it is proven that the union of two uniformly permuted cycles is contiguous to a random $4$-regular graph.
+Very recently \cite{chew2024hardness} used a union of two paths permuted by a uniform random permutation to get a lower bound on resolution refutations for SAT solvers.
 Also, \cite{FriezeSpan} shows the union of two uniformly random trees on the same vertex set is an expander with high probability.

-The treewidth of a union of two graphs glued using a permutation has also been studied \cite{viktor,ChenF12,Qthesis}.
+There are also several papers which consider the graphs formed from (permuted) unions of graphs.
+In particular independent sets in the union of two Hamiltonian cycles \cite{Aharoni}, and the treewidth of a union of two graphs glued using a permutation \cite{viktor} and \cite[Chapter 5]{Qthesis}.
+The clique number of graph unions \cite{AharoniBCZ15,OthmanB18}, and unions of cliques have been studied \cite{MR2218735}.
+Unions of dense graphs with random graphs, namely `randomly perturbed graphs', have been studied intensely, see \cite{BohmanFM03} and citing papers.
+There is also a connection between graph unions and threshold graphs \cite{HoangT00}.
+From the other direction, decompositions of graphs have been well studied \cite{Glock,Mont,Tutte}.